 The Product Canvas is a simple, yet powerful tool that helps you create a product with a great user experience and the right features.
 This post explains how you can create your initial canvas using a collaborative workshop.

 The product backlog is an important tool: It lists the ideas and requirements necessary to create a product.
 But is it always the right tool to use?
 This post discusses the strengths of a traditional product backlog together with its limitations.
 It provides advice on when to use the backlog, and when other tools may be better suited.

 This post explains how to write user stories at the right level of detail, and how to derive small, ready stories from big, coarse-grained epics.

 This post introduces my Product Canvas, a simple but powerful tool that helps you create a product with a great user experience and the right features.
-It combines Agile and UX by complementing user stories with personas, storyboards, scenarios, design sketches and other UX artefacts.
-It’s designed to work with Scrum, Lean Startup, and Business Model Generation.
-The canvas supports Lean UX by combining user centred-design and agile techniques.
+It combines agile development and user-experience design by complementing user stories with personas, storyboards, scenarios, design sketches and other UX artefacts.
+Read on to find out more.

 The role of design still puzzles many agile teams I work with.
 When should the design activities take place?
 Who should carry them out?
 How are design decisions best captured?
 This blog tries to answer the questions by discussing a user-centric, iterative, and collaborative design process for Scruma and Kanban teams.

 The vision plays an important role in bringing a new product to life: It acts as the overarching goal guiding everyone involved in the development effort.
 Equally important is the product strategy, the path chosen to attain the vision.
 Without a shared vision and an effective strategy, people are likely to pull in different directions, and the chances of creating a successful product are slim.
 While vision and strategy are key, describing them can be challenging.
 This post introduces the Product Vision Board, a tool that helps you capture the vision and product strategy.